Karamchand Gandhi: Life

 Karamchand married four times.
 His first three marriages ended with the deaths of his wives; among which two died immediately after giving birth to two daughters.
 He later married Putlibai Gandhi (1844 — 12 June 1891) in 1857, and their marriage lasted until his death in 1885.
 This marriage produced four children - three sons including Laxmidas Gandhi (1860 — 9 March 1914), Karsandas Gandhi (1866 — 22 June 1913) & Mohandas Gandhi (2 October 1869 — 30 January 1948) and a daughter named Raliatbehn (1862 — December 1960).
 Mohandas Gandhi was his youngest child.
 All his children got married during his lifetime.

 In 1885, Karamchand suffered a serious attack of fistula.
 Putlibai and her children (especially Mohandas) took care of him.
 His condition began to deteriorate day by day, and although doctors attempted many different types of treatment, it was to no avail.
 He later suggested a surgery for that, but his family doctor refused to do so.
-Karamchand's condition continued to deteriorate further until, finally, he died on the 16th of November aged 63.
+Karamchand's condition continued to deteriorate further until, finally, he died on 16 November aged 63.
 As his son Mohandas (Mahatma Gandhi) would later recall the events of that night: "That night (of 16th November), his uncle Tulsidas (Karamchand's younger brother) came to their home.
 Though death was imminent, no one accepted the fact that it would be his (Karamchand's) last night.
 When Tulsidas used to come to visit his ailing elder brother, he would sit behind him during day.
 That night, around 10:30 or 11, when then 16-year old Mohandas was massaging his father's legs, Tulsidas came there and told him to go.
 He happily went to his bed, where his wife Kasturba was sleeping.
 Within seconds, their servant called him and told that Karamchand's condition was serious.
 But as everyone had already realized that his condition was serious, they realized that he had died."